12 Top-Rated Campgrounds on the Oregon Coast

 A half-mile paved walking trail takes campers straight to the beach, and nearby forested trailheads invite exploration into the surrounding Rock Creek Wilderness.
 Fishing and birding are popular activities in the area.
 The long stretch of beach accessed from Rock Creek is particularly notable for its sunsets.

 Eight miles to the north, Cape Perpetua delivers on one of the most stunning views found on the coast.

 More Related Articles on PlanetWare.com

-Camping and Hiking near Portland: In addition to a well-rounded collection of top-rated tourist attractions, the city of Portland is also surrounded by amazing natural areas and outdoor attractions.
+Camping and Hiking near Portland: The city of Portland is surrounded by amazing natural areas and outdoor attractions.
 Our Best Hiking Trails in Portland article is a great place to start planning an adventure, followed perhaps by an overnight stay at a great campground close to Portland.
 Experience the best of the Pacific Northwest on a day trip or weekend getaway from Portland.